yflink/yflusd-protocol/README.md

 - **Contraction**: When the price($YFLUSD) < ($1 - epsilon), users can trade in $YFLUSD for $bYFL at the $bYFL-$YFLUSD exchange rate of price($YFLUSD).
 This allows bonds to be always sold at a discount to cash during a contraction.
 - **Expansion**: When the price($YFLUSD) > ($1 + epsilon), users can trade in 1 $bYFL for 1 $YFLUSD.
 This allows bonds to be redeemed always at a premium to the purchase price.
-- **Seigniorage Allocation**: If there are no more bonds to be redeemed, (i.e. bond Supply is negligibly small), more $YFLUSD is minted totalSupply($YFLUSD) * (price($YFLUSD) - 1), and a percentage is sent to the YFL Treasury and the remaining is placed in a pool for $yYFL holders to claim pro-rata in a 24 hour period.
+- **Seigniorage Allocation**: If there are no more bonds to be redeemed, (i.e. bond Supply is negligibly small), more $YFLUSD is minted totalSupply($YFLUSD) * (price($YFLUSD) - 1), and a percentage is sent to the YFL Treasury and the remaining is placed in a pool for $sYFL holders to claim pro-rata in a 24 hour period.

 Read the official [YFLUSD Documentation](https://learn.yflink.io) for more details.